-Fishing on the Piers of the OBX aka Outer Banks of NC the basics
+Summer on the OBX aka Outer Banks of NC the basics of pier fishing

 A Good Day at the BEACH

 John Denver never wrote about the shore; if he had it would have been about the OBX of North Carolina.
 Sun, sea, sand and surf are of course there but also the shore is in a more natural state where dunes, wild grasses and wetlands can be found.
 The development is not 5th avenue nor is it boardwalk tacky, mostly houses, condos and (becoming fewer) motels.
 Freedom rings on the OBX, would you believe you can take your dog on the beach, you can drink beer on beach, the beach patrol does come by once in a while but there is no whistle blower every 50 feet.